ANAB IS THE NEW HOME OF

 - Seized drugs

-Accreditation is based on assessment of an agency’s technical qualifications and competence for conducting specific testing or inspection activities within the scope of ISO/IEC 17025 or ISO/IEC 17020 and any relevant field-specific standards included in amplification documents.
+Accreditation is based on assessment of an agency's technical qualifications and competence for conducting specific testing, calibration, and/or inspection activities within the scope of ISO/IEC 17025 or ISO/IEC 17020 and any relevant field-specific standards included in amplification documents.
+All ANAB forensic accreditation programs are based on ILAC G19, with the ANAB International (non-USA) programs focused on use of this international guidance document.

 ANAB issues an accreditation certificate only after nonconformities are resolved.
 This assures your customers that your agency is truly in compliance with the appropriate ISO standards.

-Each accreditation cycle includes the initial on-site assessment for accreditation followed by regular surveillance activities throughout the cycle.
-Accreditation cycles cover two or four years, allowing your organization to determine what’s best for its operations.
+Each accreditation cycle includes the initial on-site assessment for accreditation followed by regular surveillance activities to assess continued compliance with accreditation requirements.